 Outsourcing Company vs Freelancers

-It’s another choice you’ll have to do at the very beginning.
+It’s another choice you’ll have to make at the very beginning.
 As a rule, freelancers charge less but there are a lot of risks associated with this type of cooperation model.
 For instance, independent programmers frequently fail to meet deadlines or can quit the project in the middle of the road.
-So a low price usually comes at high costs.
-That’s why it’s better to trust the development of your web portal to a reliable IT outsourcing partner.
+So a low price oftentimes ends up coming at a high cost.
+That’s why it’s better to entrust and delegate the development of your web portal to a reliable IT outsourcing partner.

 Developers’ seniority levels

-Senior engineers have higher hourly rates than their junior colleagues, but the latter ones usually work more slowly.
-Ideally, you would have a coding team comprising programmers of different seniority levels.
+Senior engineers have higher hourly rates than do their junior colleagues, but the latter ones usually work more slowly/less effectively.
+Ideally, you would have a coding team composed of programmers of different levels of seniority.
 If you envisioned a complex and long-term project, hiring a dedicated team might be the best option.

 Programmers’ geographic location

 It’s not a secret that developers’ rates differ depending on the region of the world.
-Programmers from the US are believed to be the most expensive charging about $100-200 per hour while Asian engineers may cost you just $15-40 per hour.
-However, developers from Asia have a reputation for delivering low-quality products.
+Programmers from the US are believed to be the most expensive, charging about $100-200 per hour while engineers that are located in Asia may cost you just $15-40 an hour.
+However, developers from Asia have a reputation for delivering lower-quality products.
 So it’s better to choose Eastern European programmers who offer a supreme price/quality ratio with hourly rates ranging from $25 to $40.